hakankanburoglu/hypex-lang/docs/10_if_else_statement.md

 ```
 func main():
     var:int n
-    >> "Enter a number : "
+    >> "Enter a number: "
     << n
     if n > 0:
-        >> "The number you entered is a positive number."
+        >> "The number you entered is a positive number"
     elif n < 0:
-        >> "The number you entered is a negative number."
+        >> "The number you entered is a negative number"
     else:
-        >> "The number you entered is zero."
+        >> "The number you entered is zero"
 ```

 [Index](index.md) | [<< Back](9_constants.md) | [Next >>](11_switch_statement.md)